Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Control Training Epochs
 ***********************

-**Use when:**
+**Use when:** when you run a hyperparameter search to find good initial parameters and want to save cost (money) or power (environment).
+It can allow you to be more cost efficient and also run more experiments at the same time.

-It can be useful to force training for a minimum number of epochs or limit to a max number of epochs.
+You can use Trainer flags to force training for a minimum number of epochs or limit to a max number of epochs.
 Use the `min_epochs` and `max_epochs` Trainer flags to set the number of epochs to run.

 .. testcode::